ptrxyz/chemotion/chemotion-cli/README.md

 ### Make it an executable

-On Linux and macOS, make this file executable by doing: `chmod u+x chemotion`.
+On Linux, make this file executable by doing: `chmod u+x chemotion`.

 On Windows, the file should be executable by default, i.e. do nothing.

-### Make a dedicated folder

-Make a folder where you want to store installation(s) of Chemotion.
-Ideally this folder should be in the largest drive (in terms of free space) of your system.
-Remember that Chemotion also uses space via Docker (docker containers, volumes etc.) and therefore you need to make sure that your system partition has abundant free space.
+On macOS, make this file executable by doing: `chmod u+x chemotion.amd.x` or `chmod u+x chemotion.arm.x`.
+If the there is a security pop-up when running the command, please also `Allow` the executable in `System Preferences > Security & Privacy`.

-### Usage
+### Important Note:

-All commands here after use term `chemotion` to refer to the executable.
+All commands here, and in the documentation, use term `chemotion` to refer to the executable.
 Depending on your configuration, you may have to use any one of the following:

 - `./chemotion`
 - `.\chemotion.exe`